Insects as Food

 The Finnish Food Authority has composed guidelines for the food industry concerning the farming, sales and preparation of insects for consumption.
 The guidelines are intended for the food control authorities, insect farmers and companies making foodstuff from insects.

-Insect farmers may register as food business operators whose activities are governed by food legislation and controlled by the authorities.
-Insect products so produced may be marketed as foodstuffs.
-For example, insect products currently marketed as decorative kitchen items may not be sold as food because production is not controlled in compliance with food legislation and it has not been possible to verify the safety of the products accordingly.
+Insect farmers have to register as food business operators whose activities are governed by food legislation and controlled by the authorities.
+Insect products so produced may be marketed as foodstuffs taking into account other legal requirements.

 Insect farmers, manufacturers of insect products and sellers are responsible for ensuring that the foodstuffs produced and marketed by them are safe for consumers.
 For example, steps needs to be taken to ensure a high standard of hygiene and correct and sufficient labelling.
-It is also advisable to take into account that insect proteins may cause allergic reactions.
+The labelling of food containing insects shall bear a statement that this ingredient may cause allergic reactions to consumers known to be allergic to crustaceans and their products and to dust mites.
+This statement must appear in the immediate vicinity of the list of ingredients.

 The Finnish Food Authority's guide Insects as food (10588/2) is found here